hraberg/enumerable/README.markdown

 If you're using Eclipse, you can add the agent as a default VM argument under Installed JREs.
 You can also add Lambda and Enumerable as Favorites in the Java Content Assist settings.

+### System Properties:

+*`lambda.weaving.debug`* will log to System.err and write all generated classes if set to true.
+*`lambda.weaving.debug.classes.dir`*  where to write the classes.
+Defaults to target/generated-classes *`lambda.weaving.skipped.packages` is a comma separeted list of package prefixes to skip.

 You probably want to use the *@LambdaParameter* annotation to mark fields of your own types to be used in blocks via static imports: